tdjastrzebski/cppbuild/README.md

 Please do not hesitate to suggest fixes and improvements.
 Pull requests are more than welcome.

 Finally, if you find this tool useful, please give it a star.
 This way others will be able to find it more easily.

+# Release notes
+1.0 Initial release
+1.1 `params` can be added on all levels, tool can work without C/C++ extension and `c_cpp_properties.json` file.
+1.2 Added support for incremental builds and `outputFile` build step property.